predictionguard/genai-workshop/README.md

-# Generative AI Engineering - Composable Building Blocks, Example Applications, and Guides
+# AI workshops

 This repo includes the materials for GenAI workshops.
 The materials were prepared by Daniel Whitenack for live attendees.
 However, others might benefit from them as they build generative AI applications.

-## GenAI Building Blocks Workshop
+## Generative AI Engineering - Composable Building Blocks, Example Applications, and Guides

 1. [example1](genai-building-blocks/example1) - Basic LLM Chatbot
 2. [example2](genai-building-blocks/example2) - Naive RAG